Safe-DS/Library/docs/development/guidelines.md

 Tests should be parametrized
 using `@pytest.mark.parametrize`,
 even if there is only a single test case.
+This makes it easier
+to add new test cases in the future.
 Test cases should be given
 descriptive IDs.